Stormy Daniels’ Action Against Trump Goes Down in Flames

 In that sense, Daniels got what she was nominally seeking.
 She gets to talk about her relationship with Trump, without fear of being sued for breaching the hush agreement.
 But, as stated, that really wasn’t what she and Avenatti were after, as evidenced by the fact that they maintained the action long after Trump indicated he would not enforce the agreement.
 At that point, any reasonable attorney would have simply entered into a settlement, agreeing to dismiss the action in exchange for Trump agreeing not to enforce the agreement.
 That wasn’t done, presumably because Avenatti wanted to use the action to try and humiliate Trump, with depositions and such.
 With the dismissal, the action is entirely gone, with the only result being that Daniels now owes Trump $293,000 in attorney fees.

 Make no mistake; an anti-SLAPP motion is a big project.
 There are a number of cases holding that an anti-SLAPP motion should take about 50 hours to complete, from inception to oral argument, understanding that each case is unique, and that number can vary wildly depending on the circumstances.
-Subsequent cases criticized any “rule-of-thumb” approach to computing reasonable fees, but I have probably prepared and argued more anti-SLAPP motions than any other attorney in the country, from all indications, and I think that 50 hours is a reasonable average attorneys with little or no anti-SLAPP experience.
-Given my experience, I can typically prepare a motion in far less time.
+Subsequent cases criticized any “rule-of-thumb” approach to computing reasonable fees, but I have probably prepared and argued more anti-SLAPP motions than any other attorney in the country, from all indications, and I think that 50 hours is a reasonable average for attorneys with little or no anti-SLAPP experience.
+Given my experience, I can often prepare a motion in far less time, but again it depends on the peculiarities of the case.

 So when Daniels lost her defamation action to Trump, I reported that the fees would be “at least” $50,000, figuring that Trump would likely have utilized $1,000 per hour attorneys for those 50 hours.
 But I suspected they would be much higher.